If you want to become a digital nomad or long-term traveler, or are planning on going on a long trip, you might be thinking of starting a travel blog.

 So I did a lot of things wrong, and I learned everything the hard way.

-But The Business of Travel Blogging course will give you everything you need to create a profitable blog – whether it’s in the travel niche or another niche entirely.
+But The Superstar Blogging courses will give you everything you need to create a profitable blog – whether it’s in the travel niche or another niche entirely.

 Note: The links in this chapter are all affiliate links.
 This means I will earn a small commission if you make a purchase.
 I have personally reviewed the content and I stand by it 100%.
 If I were getting started in the business right now, I would totally invest in these courses.